 He’s at home with the kids (he’s a great dad, he’s not complaining) but he literally cannot run his business.

-She’s burned out and there’s no let-up – in fact, things seem to be getting harder as she gets more tired.
+Burned out with no let-up – in fact, things seem to be getting harder as she gets more tired.

 They are on opposite sides of the chart;